 Key Findings Criticality Rating 46 Low Issue: Lack of oversight of the established defect management process could lead to lost/forgotten defects and user frustration and could slow the resolution of similar defects in the future.
-Finding Update: IV&amp;V continues to observe the project team consistently logging and actively tracking defects and reported issues as part of the Help Desk and defect management processes.
-IV&amp;V encourages the team to continue focusing on field-reported issues, such as those involving the Provider portal, to strengthen continuous improvement initiatives and end-user satisfaction.
+Finding Update: IV&amp;V continues to monitor the project team's adherence to the Help Desk and defect management processes and will provide feedback and recommendations to support further alignment with industry best practices.
 L Recommendations Status The project records the history of a defect's severity in the corresponding ticket's description/notes section in ADO.
 For example, when a hotfix is deployed to mitigate a defect initially classified as "Critical," the description/notes section should document that the defect originally had a "Critical" severity rating.
 Open Based on Best Practices, updating the defect management documentation and having regular refresher training on the defect management process.
 In Progress Send communications to the project stakeholders to clarify the defect management process and the importance of logging all defects.
 Open Take steps to assure current and new users understand how to report and/or log defects.
 In Progress Consider designating a defect management lead or champion to oversee adherence to the process and assure all defects are logged.
 Open Keep stakeholders informed about defect status, priority, impacts, and resolution timelines.
 This could increase awareness of the importance of logging defects.
 In Progress